BABrandes/Observables/docs/index.md

 The Observables library provides a Python framework for reactive programming with centralized value storage and automatic transitive binding.
 The architecture stores each value in a single central location rather than duplicating data across observables.

+> **⚠️ IMPORTANT: DEVELOPMENT STATUS**
+>
+> This library is currently **under active development** and is **NOT production ready**.
+>
+> - API may change without notice
+> - Not yet battle-tested in production environments
+> - Comprehensive test coverage (599 tests) but limited real-world usage
+> - Use at your own risk for experimental and development purposes
+>
+> Feedback, contributions, and bug reports are welcome!

 ## Architecture Overview

 ### **Core Components**